Updated November 16, 2020

 Paying contractors that reside in a different state from where you operate shouldn’t create additional work for you since employers typically don’t withhold payroll taxes for contractors.
 Like any contractor you work with locally, you’ll need them to complete a Form W-9, and you’ll send them a Form 1099-MISC in January if you paid them more than $600 in the previous year.

 Keeping up with payroll deductions and taxes when you have workers in different states can be complicated, but we hope this article has spelled out the things you need to know — and document — to get your payroll right.
+Here’s a checklist to help you understand your choices if you decide to consider an outsourced payroll solution.

 This article is for informational purposes only and should not be relied on for tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors for formal consultation.